devbioinfoguy/wrangling-genomics/lessons/02-variant-calling-workflow.md

 The FILTER field is a `.`, i.e. no filter has been applied, otherwise it will be set to either PASS or show the (quality) filters this variant failed.

 The last columns contains the genotypes and can be a bit more tricky to decode.
 In brief, we have:
 * GT: The genotype of this sample which for a diploid genome is encoded with a 0 for the REF allele, 1 for the first ALT allele, 2 for the second and so on.
 So 0/0 means homozygous reference, 0/1 is heterozygous, and 1/1 is homozygous for the alternate allele.
-For a diploid organism, the GT field indicates the two alleles carried by the sample, encoded by a 0 for the REF allele, 1 for the first ALT allele, 2 for the second ALT allele, etc. When there's a single ALT allele (by far the more common case), GT will be either:
+For a diploid organism, the GT field indicates the two alleles carried by the sample, encoded by a 0 for the REF allele, 1 for the first ALT allele, 2 for the second ALT allele, etc.
 * GQ: the Phred-scaled confidence for the genotype
 * AD, DP: Reflect the depth per allele by sample and coverage
 * PL: the likelihoods of the given genotypes

 The BROAD's [VCF guide](https://www.broadinstitute.org/gatk/guide/article?id=1268) is an excellent place to learn more about VCF file format.

-#### Calling Variants from all files?
+#### Exercise I - Calling Variants from all files?

 That's a lot of work, yes?
 But you have five more FASTQ files to go...